-- J. The school adheres to statutory responsibilities to check staff who work with children, taking proportionate decisions as to whether to ask for any checks beyond what is required.
-Including ensuring that all volunteers are appropriately supervised. - K. Ensure that appropriate safeguarding response is put in place for pupils who go missing from school, particularly on repeat occasions, to help identify any risk of abuse and neglect including sexual abuse or exploitation and prevents the risk of their disappearance in the future. - L. A designated teacher (Mrs S. Mardell) is in place to promote and support the education of looked after children (LAC) and ensure that staff have the skills, knowledge and understanding necessary to keep LAC safe. - M. They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - 3.4 The governing body will receive a safeguarding report at each meeting that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
+- missing from education as detailed section 6 of this policy - F. All staff undertake appropriate child protection training that is updated regularly and, includes online safety training at least annually, with a particular emphasis on local issues such as domestic abuse, physical harm and neglect.
+G. Procedures are in place for dealing with allegations against members of staff and volunteers in line with statutory guidance. - G. Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DFE (2022). - H. All children are taught about Safeguarding, including protections against dangers online through teaching and learning and as part of a broad and balance curriculum as well as ensuring that children's wishes and feelings are taken into account when determining what action to take and what services to provide to protect and support individual children. - I. The school adheres to statutory responsibilities to check staff who work with children, taking proportionate decisions as to whether to ask for any checks beyond what is required.
+Including ensuring that all volunteers are appropriately supervised. - J. Ensure that appropriate safeguarding response is put in place for pupils who go missing from school, particularly on repeat occasions, to help identify any risk of abuse and neglect including sexual abuse or exploitation and prevents the risk of their disappearance in the future. - K. A designated teacher (Mrs S. Mardell) is in place to promote and support the education of looked after children (LAC) and ensure that staff have the skills, knowledge and understanding necessary to keep LAC safe. - L. They remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - 3.4 The governing body will receive a safeguarding report at each meeting that will record the training that has taken place, the number of staff attending and any outstanding training requirements for the school.
 It will also record all safeguarding activity that has taken place, for example, meetings attended, reports written, training or induction given.
 It will not identify individual pupils.